AnselmoGPP/know_base/topics/computer_graphics/computer_graphics.md

 The properties of a **material** can be represented with a set of values, or maps.
 Some of them are:

-- Diffuse
+- Albedo/Diffuse
 - Roughness / Shininess / Smoothness / Gloss
-- Specularity: Specifies what parts are shiny and its intensity.
+- Specularity / Metalness: Specifies what parts are shiny and its intensity.
 - Height / Displacement / Bump
 - Ambient occlusion
 - Normal

-Using some tools (Gimp, Photoshop…) it's easy to transform a diffuse texture to a specular image bu cutting out some parts, transforming it to black and white, and increasing brightness/contrast.
+Using some tools (Gimp, Photoshop…) it's easy to transform a diffuse texture to a specular image by cutting out some parts, transforming it to black and white, and increasing brightness/contrast.

 ### Light casters